joelvonrotz/joelvonrotz.github.io/content/writing/journaling-obsidian-zola/index.md

 Following guide explains the setup to push content to a repository which uses the static site engine [Zola](https://www.getzola.org/).
 ## Setting it up!

 Git on Android is a difficult story, in short: there are no "official" git GUI client apps for Android.
 There is an app called [GitJournal](https://gitjournal.io/) which combines Git and a journal writer, which is neat, but it is not as customizable as [Obsidian.md](https://obsidian.md/).
 So I'm going with the more complicated setup by using *Obsidian.md*.
-Advantage is it keeps everything in one app!
+Advantage is, Obsidian is very customizable and flexible!
 ### Preparation

 Before Obsidian is setup up, the website repository needs to be copied onto your phone via USB (or whatever you use to transfer data between Phone and PC)